 The Brewers | Charlie and the Beer Factory

-Our brewhouse is the backbone of the Gilded Goat and no role is more important than the brewmaster.
+Our brewhouse is the backbone of the Gilded Goat, and no role is more important than that of the brewers.
 Charlie Hoxmeier and Ben Petersen lead the effort.
 Born and raised in Fort Collins, Charlie earned a PhD in Microbiology and spent several years in public health studying the world's 'neglected diseases'.
 After almost a decade of homebrewing experience he now runs the brewhouse and quality control lab dedicated to the art and science behind each pint of beer.
 Ben is from Warwick, New York and brings years of industry experience working for a brewery on the Hudson River.
 Ben devotes himself to day-to-day preparation with an obsession for the details and creative possibilities within the process.

 It is this coming together of different craft beer regions and cultures that creates a uniquely local twist on styles.
 In the brewhouse it's about teamwork and problem solving and bringing ideas and experience together, all for the ultimate goal of bringing a recipe from our brewers' heads to a glass of beer.
 We're independent, local, family owned, and our beer is a reflection of those elements.